marcelpetrick/DevNotes/BeenThereSeenThat/20220614_QtDevCon_Day1/README.md

 * move tabs, reattach them

 ### qt is transitioning from qmake to cmake
-* "cmake-project" with -qt 5 as param: createds a cmakelist.txt
+* "cmake-project" with -qt 5 as param: creates a cmakelist.txt

 ### ui watchdog:
 * detect frozen mainthread: instead of writing it yourself
-* add to code and to the cnetral main
+* add to code and to the central main
 * and if the UI is blocked, then just add handler code or a debugger .. two lines of code
 * toContainer: